Bus 113 was a Renault PR100.3a (the ‘a’ denotes that it is an accessible bus), with Austral Denning ‘Starliner’ body.

 It entered service in Canberra on 28 August 1995.

-In approximately 2007, all of the PR100.3a buses were modified to remove the ramps and wheelchair spaces due to sufficient low floor buses in the fleet.
+In approximately 2007, all of the PR100.3a buses were modified to remove the ramps and wheelchair spaces due to sufficient new low-floor buses entering service.
 The step-less entry and kneeling suspension remained, however.